Skip to Main Content

 177.9429

-The null and alternative hypotheses are the same and you can run the test yourself with Excel to get the results.
-Here is a summary of the test results for this sample:
+The null and alternative hypotheses are the same as example 1 above.
+Run the test yourself using Excel.
+Check your work using the following summary of the test results for this sample:

 t=1.65, df=12, P=0.124